1977–78 NHL season: Playoff bracket

+The NHL used "re-seeding" instead of a fixed bracket playoff system: in each round, the highest remaining seed was matched against the lowest remaining seed, the second-highest remaining seed played the second-lowest remaining seed, and so forth.

+Regardless of playoff seed, all four division winners received a bye to the Quarterfinals.
+Each series in the Preliminary Round was played in a best-of-three format while each series in the other three rounds were played in a best-of-seven format (scores in the bracket indicate the number of games won in each series).

 Preliminary round

 (1) Philadelphia Flyers vs. (8) Colorado Rockies

 This was the first playoff series meeting between these two teams.
 It was the Rockies' only playoff appearance in their first eight seasons before moving to New Jersey in 1982 (including two years in Kansas City and six in Denver).

 (2) Buffalo Sabres vs. (7) New York Rangers

 This was the first playoff series meeting between these two teams.

 (3) Toronto Maple Leafs vs. (6) Los Angeles Kings

 This was the second playoff series meeting between these two teams.
-The only previous meeting was in the 1975 Preliminary Round, in which Toronto won the series 2–1.
+The only previous meeting was in the 1975 preliminary round, in which Toronto won the series 2–1.

 (4) Atlanta Flames vs. (5) Detroit Red Wings

 This was the first playoff series between these two teams; they would not meet again in Stanley Cup play until 2004, after the Flames had relocated to Calgary.
 (The Flames never won a playoff series while representing Atlanta, losing all six over an eight-year period.)

 For Detroit, it was their only playoff series win in the twenty years between 1967 and 1986.